AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 ## Requirements {#requirements}

-You need to have access to Cloud Manager and be a member of the **Deployment Manager** role.
+* You need to have access to Cloud Manager.
+* You need to be a member of the **Deployment Manager** role in Cloud Manager.

 ## What is a Front-End Pipeline {#front-end-pipeline}